Andrea Yates: Religious influences

-Media outlets alleged that Michael Woroniecki, an itinerant preacher whom Rusty had met while attending Auburn University, bore some responsibility for the deaths due to certain teachings which were found in his newsletter titled The Perilous Times, which the Yateses had received on occasion, and which was entered into evidence at the trial.
+Media outlets alleged that Michael Woroniecki, an itinerant preacher whom Rusty had met while attending Auburn University, bore some responsibility for the deaths due to certain teachings which were found in his newsletter titled The Perilous Times, which the Yates family had received on occasion, and which was entered into evidence at the trial.

 Both Woroniecki and Rusty have rejected these accusations.
 Rusty said that his family's relationship with Woroniecki was not that close and that Woroniecki did not cause her delusions.
 Woroniecki maintained that his correspondence with them was intended to help them strengthen their marriage and find the love that he says his own family had found in Jesus.
 Both men agreed that the alleged connection between his message and her mental state was "nothing more than media-created fiction."

 While in prison, Yates stated that she had considered killing the children for two years, adding that they thought she was not a good mother and claiming that her sons were developing improperly.
 She told her jail psychiatrist: "It was the seventh deadly sin.
 My children weren't righteous.
 They stumbled because I was evil.
 The way I was raising them, they could never be saved.
 They were doomed to perish in the fires of hell."